 There is a sign up sheet in the office for volunteers to help with the service at Painted Prairie Vineyard, August 16th, 10am worship service.
 Still in need of one (1) pan of bars and one (1) service assistant.
 If you are able to help, stop in the office.
 Check the kiosk for information on the Painted Prairie Vineyard Ecumenical church service August 16th, 10am.

-The Do Day Ladies are once again collecting school items to make up school backpacks to be sent to World Reliefissnarthex to place items in.
+The Do Day Ladies are once again collecting school items to make up school backpacks to be sent to World Relief.
+The item list is on the table as you enter the sanctuary.
+You are welcome to purchase any of these items and bring to the church.
+A box is set up in the narthex to place items in.

 Volunteers are needed to help on Tomorrow (Monday) and Tuesday 6pm, to remove all the pews in the sanctuary, move altar furniture to the radio room, piano to the narthex, move the drums to narthex and move the electric piano to the basement.
 Also the hymnals will need to be picked up and moved to the narthex or basement.
 Check out the kiosk for further details on this big project.